All Share (J203) = 112 197

 • Forex Market Times

-• Forex trading sessions in South Africa time
+• Forex trading sessions in South African time

 • Most suitable time to trade NOTABLE pairs like USD/JPY in South Africa